tanersener/ffmpeg-video-slideshow-scripts/README.md

 - Scripts may take a long time to complete depending on your computer hardware.
 You can decrease the values of `resolution`, `fps` and `duration` parameters as much as possible to increase the speed.

 - At the end of each script there exists a `# XX.
-END` section which defines the video codec used with additional tuning variables.
+END` section which defines the output video codec with additional tuning variables.
 Currently all scripts use `H264` encoding using `Main` profile and level `4.2`.
 This information is given in `-profile:v main -level 42 -c:v libx264` part of that section.
-You can edit this part according to [H.264 Video Encoding Guide](https://trac.ffmpeg.org/wiki/Encode/H.264) to increase the speed of scripts.
+You can edit this part according to [H.264 Video Encoding Guide](https://trac.ffmpeg.org/wiki/Encode/H.264) to increase the speed of the scripts.
 There are many different tuning parameters defined in that guide and some of them may work for script you used.

   ```
   # 11. END